Amrita-Ka/Amrita-Kanchan/MyIntro.md

 - 👋 Hi, I’m Amrita.
 I'm a Software Engineer.
-- 👀 I’m interested in learning everything that enhaces my knowledge.
+- 👀 I’m interested in learning everything that enhances my knowledge.
 - 🌱 I’m currently learning Data Science and Engineering.
 - 💞️ I’m looking to collaborate on Python codes, Machine Learning concepts.
 - 📫 You may reach me at this email address amrita687@gmail.com